dagvonkr/WorkTogether/ReadMe.md

 - You can add your team members as administrators or you can create a subteam and choose what kind of access they will have.

 - An administrator will be able to merge pull requests to the upstream master.
-If you -restrict your subteams they won't have this control.
+If you restrict your subteams they won't have this control.

 - There are benefits and drawbacks to both ways, have your team decide what they'd like t do.

 ###Step: 3

-Ok, now that you have your organization setup and you've invited your team, you need a repository to work from.
+Ok, now that you have your organization setup, and you've invited your team, you need a repository to work from.

 1. Create a new repository within your organization